 The quality of each session can vary significantly depending on the mix of students.
 I experienced classes where the disparity in language levels was noticeable, leading to pacing issues.Â

-In one instance, a more advanced student dominated the conversation, leaving less time for us newcomers to practice.
+In one instance, advanced learners dominated the conversation, leaving less time for us newcomers to practice.

 Technical problems occasionally disrupted the flow of lessons.
 Unstable internet connections or audio issues sometimes led to fragmented conversations or missed explanations.
 While these were usually resolved quickly, they did impact the overall learning experience.